 8 – Go Big!

 Don’t just go through the motions and pick the basics on everything, but instead make your first Disney Vacation super memorable!
 Instead of a standard table service restaurant, check out a dinner show and/or character dining option.
 Maybe instead of going swimming every day, one of those days you can rent a boat.
 Shopping at Disney Springs?
-How about a ride up into the sky with Characters in Flight!
+How about a ride up into the sky with Aerophile!
 Disney is where dreams come true, and if traveling to Disney is a rare event for you, we suggest you go big whenever possible!

 9 – Park Preparedness